fderbel/Trace-Me/README.md

 Trace_Me
 ========

-Trace-Me is an extension that allow to collecte trace and them to a server.
+Trace-Me is an extension that allow to collecte trace and them to a server (ktbs).

 Installation Chrome
 ======================